Stats

 Stats is completely free to download and use, licensed under the MIT License.
 Its open-source nature means that its source code is publicly available for anyone to inspect, modify, and contribute to.
 There are no hidden fees, subscriptions, or in-app purchases.
 This makes Stats an exceptionally valuable tool for all Mac users, from individuals to organizations, providing powerful system monitoring capabilities without any financial barrier.
 The community-driven development ensures its continued improvement and maintenance without relying on commercial funding.

 Stats thrives on its active and dedicated open-source community, primarily centered around its GitHub repository.
-This robust ecosystem is where users report bugs, suggest features, and contribute directly to the project's development through pull requests.
+This solid ecosystem is where users report bugs, suggest features, and contribute directly to the project's development through pull requests.
 The open-source model ensures that Stats remains transparent, secure, and continuously updated to keep pace with macOS advancements and hardware changes, including native support for Apple Silicon.
 Community members also contribute to translations, ensuring Stats is accessible to a global audience.
 This collaborative environment fosters rapid iteration and responsiveness to user needs, making Stats a living project that evolves with its user base rather than being dictated by a single commercial entity.
 The GitHub page serves as the central hub for discussions, releases, and documentation.

 Marques Brownlee • 2.5M views